 Dr. Pottinger also urges people going through this to reach out to their medical provider to see if additional screenings are necessary.
 If chest pain is a real problem, for instance, they may need their lung damage assessed; if the mood-related symptoms are debilitating, they may need screening for depression.

 "It's still so early in the pandemic.
 But the fact that we don't understand these disorders and can't treat them doesn't mean they're not real," Dr. Pottinger says.
-"I want to emphasize: We can't predict who will have bad symptoms, regardless of age, lung health, and other risk factors.
+"I want to emphasise: We can't predict who will have bad symptoms, regardless of age, lung health, and other risk factors.
 We could really break the back of this within six weeks, it just requires everyone to do it.
 So please, follow the rules regarding covering your face and maintaining personal space," he urges.
 "Many people really wish they'd never been infected."

 Swipe through for the stories of seven such women.